 Growing up, I never really liked chocolate.
-Eric makes fun of me for my tastes in chocolate — I like Reese’s Cups, but not chocolate ice cream.
-I like mocha (when mixed with other flavors), but not chocolate cakes or icing.
+Eric makes fun of me for my tastes in chocolate.
+I like Reese’s Cups, but not plain chocolate ice cream.
+I like caramel mochas, but not chocolate cakes or frosting.
 Eric, on the other hand, is much less picky.
 This chocolate mousse is perfect for both our tastes, which is why it’s a favorite.
 When I have leftover chocolate, I like to make chocolate covered strawberries to serve alongside the mousse.
+This is easily my favorite dessert ever.

 6 ounces semisweet or bittersweet chocolate, or a mixture, finely chopped